nelopauselli/esp8266-mqtt-relay/README.md

 * Handle two buttons.
 * Handle DHT sensor.
 * Handle LED light.
-* Handle LED acitivy.
+* Handle activity LED.
-* Mqtt integration optional.
+* Mqtt integration.
 * OTA update from a server.
 * Telnet access to configure two wifis, mqtt server, ota url and names of pins (relay and button), easy to extend.
 * If Wifi isn't configured or couldn't connect then start as Access Point.